-Using a wireless remote microphone system with your child's hearing instruments can be the answer to gaining better speech understanding.
-In the classroom the teacher wears a microphone and his or her voice is transmitted to your child's 2.4 GHz low energy Bluetooth hearing aids.
+Using an FM system with your child's hearing instruments can be the answer to gaining better speech understanding.
+In the classroom the teacher wears a microphone and his or her voice is transmitted to your child's FM receiver and into the hearing instrument.
 By sending the voice directly to your child's hearing instrument, the noisy interference and distance that physically exists between your child and the teacher is eliminated.
-Wireless remote microphone systems can be helpful in many other difficult environments, not only in the classroom but after when:
+FM systems can be helpful in many other difficult environments, not only in the classroom but also when

 - At home

 - At the dinner table

 - Playing outdoors

 - Watching TV

-- Traveling in the car
+- Travelling in the car

 - Taking instructions from a sports coach or dance instructor

-Wireless remote microphone systems are designed to overcome the obstacles of distance, noise and reverberation.
+FM systems are designed to overcome the obstacles of distance, noise and reverberation.
 The benefit to you and your child is freedom to hear and understand more clearly anywhere at any time.

-Ask your child's audiologist to assist you in finding the right wireless remote microphone solution for your child.
+Ask your child's audiologist to assist you in finding the right FM solution for your child.